icefallgames/SCICompanion/SCICompanion/Docs/source/pics.rst

 .. image:: /images/PicEditor.jpg

 The picture editor shows the pic itself in the main window, and the picture command list on the right.
-SCI pics consist of a series of vector drawing commands, and the editor reflects that "limitation".
+While SCI1 and above support bitmapped graphics, SCI0 pics are actually a series of vector drawing commands, and the editor reflects that "limitation".
-Bitmaps can be converted into vector drawings, but the process is inefficient, so you need to get used to thinking like the editor.
+Bitmaps can be converted into vector drawings for SCI0, but the process is inefficient, so you need to get used to thinking like the editor.

 .. figure:: /images/DrawPic.gif

     An example of how a scene from Laura Bow is drawn in vector graphics

-Pics consist of three "screens".
-The visual screen, which is what you see in the game, the priority screen, which controls which parts of the picture appear in front or behind the ego, and the control screen, which controls events that happen to characters in the game.
+Pics consist of three "screens":

+    - The visual screen, which is what you see in the game.
+    - The priority screen, which controls which parts of the picture appear in front or behind the ego.
+This gives the games their *3D* feel.
+    - The control screen, which controls events that happen to characters in the game.

 You can view each of these screens by clicking on the appropriate button.
 You can also use the F2, F3 and F4 keys to switch between visual, priority and control screens.
 This is handy when you're already in the middle of drawing something with the mouse and you need to check a different screen.

 .. figure:: /images/VPCScreens.jpg